 - 2631 Computer Network Professionals

 The table below shows the Quota's or Occupation Ceilings on the Skilled Occupation List (SOL), and the maximum number of invitations that can be issued for each occupation for the 2017-18 programme year.
 Occupation ceiling values do not represent the number of visas that will be issued, these are a maximum figure based on a percentage of local 'stock' figures (the number of people employed in Australia) for each occupation as determined by the Australian Bureau of Statistics.

-Occupation ceilings for the 2017-18 programme year Latest update reflects details provided by the DHA following the 18 April 2018 round of visa invitations (the last round of the 2017-18 migration year).
+Occupation ceilings for the 2017-18 programme year Latest update reflects details provided by the DHA following the 20th June 2018 round of visa invitations (the last round of the 2017-18 migration year).